thinkst/defending-off-the-land/README.md

 The Windows CryptoAPI will try to validate certificates, even if they are not rooted in a trusted CA. This means that the AIA flag for a certificate will cause the CryptoAPI to browse to the URL in the flag---triggering the token.

-The `gen_cert.py` script generates a certificate with a self-signed CA that has the token URL as the AIA parameter (`token.p12`).
+The `gen_cert.py` script generates a certificate with a self-signed CA that has the token URL as the AIA parameter (`token.p12` and `root.p12`).
 The script also outputs that certificate as a `.p12` archive with the password of "password".
+The fingerprint of this certificate is embedded into `token.reg` which is used to configure the OS to serve that certificate.

 #### Installer script